 Construction of a BLDC Motor

-Just like any other electric motor, a BLDC motor also has a stator and a rotor.
-Permanent magnets are mounted on the rotor of a BLDC motor, and stator is wound with specific number of poles.
+Just like any other electric motor, a BLDC motor also consists of two main parts a stator and a rotor.
+Permanent magnets are mounted on the rotor of a BLDC motor, and the stator is wound for a specific number of poles.
+Also, a control circuit is connected to the stator winding.
+Most of the times, the inverter/control circuit or controller is integrated into the stator assembly.
 This is the basic constructional difference between a brushless motor and a typical dc motor.

-Stator windings of a BLDC motor are connected to a control circuit (an integrated switching circuit).
-The control circuit energizes proper winding at proper time, in a pattern which rotates around the stator.
-The rotor magnet tries to align with the energized electromagnet of the stator, and as soon as it aligns, the next electromagnet is energized.
-Thus the rotor keeps running.
-The animation below will give you a clear idea of 'how a brushless DC motor works?'
+Stator windings of a BLDC motor are connected to a control circuit (an integrated switching circuit or inverter circuit).
+The control circuit energizes proper winding at the proper time, in a pattern which rotates around the stator.
+Permanent magnets on the rotor try to align with the energized electromagnets of the stator, and as soon as it aligns, the next electromagnets are energized.
+Thus, the rotor keeps running.
+The animations below will give you a clear idea of 'how a brushless DC motor works?'

 Brushless vs. brushed DC motor